MikaelGRA/InfluxDB.Client/README.md

 This library makes it easy to be a client for InfluxDB on .NET!

-The basic idea behing the library is that it should be able to turn queries directly into objects of your own classes.
+The basic idea behind the library is that it should be able to turn queries directly into objects of your own classes.
 Much like micro-ORMS such as dapper.

 The goal is that we want to be able to support LINQ syntax in the future.